-Argentine asset prices fall further as S&P rating cut prompts sales
+Argentine peso, bond prices fall further as S&P rating cut prompts selling

 It spent $367 million in interventions on Wednesday and $223 million on Thursday in its effort to defend the peso.

 Investors in Argentina fear a return of the left to power could herald a new era of heavy government intervention in Latin America’s third-largest economy.
 They also fear the plan to extend maturities will do little more than buy time and fail to prevent a more serious financial crisis further down the line.

 “What triggered this week’s mess was that local investors lost confidence in the government,” said Roger Horn, executive director and senior emerging market strategist at SMBC Nikko Securities America in New York.